Hatamoto/libft/README.md

 ## Why This Project Matters

-Recreating these functions isn’t just about reusing code—it’s a fantastic learning experience:
+Recreating these functions isn’t just about rewriting basic level library code — it’s a fantastic learning experience:

 - **Understanding Memory:**
   Every call to `malloc()` or `free()` helped me visualize how dynamic memory allocation works in C. No more mysterious segfaults!